ezekielinigo/AppointmentCalendarProject/README.md

-npm install react-scripts (if not yet installed, write this line. otherwise, skip.) npm install react-bootstrap (if not yet installed, write this line. otherwise, skip.) npm install @types/react-transition-group (if not yet installed, write this line. otherwise, skip.)
+npm install react-scripts (if not yet installed, write this line. otherwise, skip.) npm install react-bootstrap (if not yet installed, write this line. otherwise, skip.) npm install @types/react-transition-group (if not yet installed, write this line. otherwise, skip.) npm install react-pro-sidebar (if not yet installed, write this line. otherwise, skip.)

 npm start